 Poverty Dynamics in Africa

-3 publications available
+3 items available

 This series of studies was completed under the Poverty Dynamics in Africa Initiative, \r + which is organized by the Africa Region of the World Bank.
 This initiative has received support from several bilateral donors: Italy, the Netherlands, Switzerland, the United Kingdom, and the United States.
 The motive for the series, launched in 2002, was to make use of the vastly improved household survey data in Africa and to enhance understanding of poverty trends on this continent during the 1990s.
 The goal is to provide a more secure empirical basis on which to assess past progress in poverty reduction in Africa and to frame more effective policies for the future.\r + \r + The countries selected for investigation are those in which the household survey data are robust and can sustain comparisons over time.
 Many of the studies focus on income (or consumption) poverty and seek to link poverty outcomes to wider economic change, induding economic policy reforms, in the countries concerned.
 Other studies use demographic and health surveys, which have provided invaluable information about the\r + well-being of African people-especially the children.
 Further information can be obtained from Poverty Reduction and Economic Management (PREM) in the Africa Region of the World Bank.